 Make sure you receive paperwork for your donation and maintain it.
 Scanning copies or taking photos and storing your files in the cloud ensures that you don’t lose them.
 They’ll be especially important for any possible tax audits or other purposes.

 The IRS will require written acknowledgment from the charity if the value of the car is more than $250.
 If the car is valued at more than $500 but not more than $5,000, make sure to fill out Section A of the IRS Form 8283 and attach it to your yearly taxes.

 More on Tax Planning

-- Since the Republican tax plan recently increased the standard deduction, you might find it harder to donate enough to be eligible for a deduction.
-Use our tax return calculator and plug in your estimated donation amount to see your potential tax refund.
+- Since the Republican tax plan increased the standard deduction, you might find it harder to donate enough to be eligible for a deduction.
+Plug in your estimated donation amount into SmartAsset’s tax return calculator to figure out your potential tax refund.

 Photo credit: ©iStock.com/Handemandaci, ©iStock.com/Milaspage, ©iStock.com/ferrantraite